-Comment: Suitsupply started a project with FMO for its Chinese suppliers to reduce working hours and work towards a living wage.
-In this project Suitsupply looks into the root causes of overtime, starting with one factory that can take a leader role towards the other Chinese suppliers of Suitsupply.
-As FMO focuses on efficiency, Suitsupply is looking into ways how to get workers involved in the process; they are the ones who know where the hickups in the production process take place.
+Comment: In recent years, SuitSupply started a project with FMO for its Chinese suppliers to reduce excessive overtime and to work towards a living wage.
+In this project SuitSupply investigates the root causes of overtime, starting with factories that can take a leader role towards the other Chinese suppliers of SuitSupply.
+As FMO particularly focuses on efficiency, SuitSupply aims to get workers involved in the process; they are the ones who know where the hiccups in the production process take place.